oriAleph/PinkDawgs/README.md

 4. Select the `LEGO Brick Finder` project, and under the `Signing & Capabilities` section, select development team.
 5. If you connect an iOS device for the build, grant developer permissions.
 - If you’re receiving the “for architecture arm64” error, please refer to this: [Xcode building for iOS Simulator](https://stackoverflow.com/questions/63607158/xcode-building-for-ios-simulator-but-linking-in-an-object-file-built-for-ios-f)
-- If you’re receiving the “building for iOS Simulator-x86_64 but attempting to link with file built for unknown-unsupported file format ( 0x76 0x65 0x72 0x73 0x69 0x6F 0x6E 0x20 0x68 0x74 0x74 0x70 0x73 0x3A 0x2F 0x2F )” error, please do the following steps:
+- If you’re receiving the “building for iOS Simulator-x86_64 but attempting to link with file built for unknown-unsupported a file format ( 0x76 0x65 0x72 0x73 0x69 0x6F 0x6E 0x20 0x68 0x74 0x74 0x70 0x73 0x3A 0x2F 0x2F )” error, please do the following steps:
   1. Install git-lfs
   2. Delete pods **folder**
   3. Clean pod cache `pod cache clean --all`